Uber given new licence to operate in London after appeal

 The Foreign and Commonwealth Office (FCO) outlines which countries are unsafe for travel.
 If you travel to a country on the FCO's list your cover is likely to be invalid.
 Check out the FCO's current travel advice for more.

-Here is a run down of eight things many do on holiday that could invalidate your insurance
+Here is a rundown of eight things many do on holiday that could invalidate their insurance.

 European annual travel cover isn't just for Europe

 If you're travelling just outside Europe, you don't always have to select worldwide cover.
 Many insurers actually allow you to use their European cover in a handful of non-European countries too.

 If you're visiting Egypt, Morocco, Turkey or Tunisia, it's worth getting a quotation for European cover first and then checking the policy's geographical area definition to see if the country you're going to is included.
 The following insurers – Allianz, Insure and Go and Coverwise* – all class Egypt, Morocco, Turkey and Tunisia as Europe.